 Step 1.
 Launch EaseUS Partition Master, right-click the partition you intend to format and choose "Format".

 Step 2.
-In the new window, enter the Partition label, choose the FAT32/EXT2/EXT3/EXT4 file system, and set the cluster size according to your needs, then click "OK".
+In the new window, enter the Partition label if you prefer to rename it, choose the FAT32/EXT2/EXT3/EXT4 file system, and set the cluster size according to your needs, then click "OK".

 Step 3.
 Then you will see a warning window, click "Yes" in it to continue.